“I do believe [COVID-19] is different,” Barnum said. “This year, for the first time in 20 years, I got the Pfizer vaccine in March and April.”

-Higgins is one of more than 197,500 Spring- and Klein-area residents who had been fully vaccinated as of Sept.
-13, according to the Texas Department of State Health Services—just over half of the area’s total population.
+Barnum is one of more than 159,200 Lake Houston-area residents who had been fully vaccinated as of Sept.
+20, according to data from the Texas Department of State Health Services—just under half of the seven-ZIP code area’s total population.

 “When we look at vaccination rates across the county, ... we do see lower vaccination rates in the north, central and east parts of the county,” Kiger said.
 “But in general, we’re not at the point where we need to be across most [Harris County] ZIP codes.”

-While Harris County Public Health rolled out initiatives this summer to incentivize vaccines, Kiger said reaching herd immunity—when a sufficient proportion of a population is immune to an infectious disease through vaccination and/or prior illness—is becoming increasingly unattainable.
+While Harris County Public Health rolled out a variety of initiatives this summer to incentivize vaccines, Kiger said reaching herd immunity—when a sufficient proportion of a population is immune to an infectious disease—is becoming increasingly unattainable.

-“[Herd immunity is] getting harder and harder to achieve because of the variants and low vaccination rates,” Kiger said.
-“What we’re trying to achieve now is ... a lower hospitalization rate, low morbidity/mortality rates and ... less community spread.”
+“[Herd immunity is] getting harder and harder to achieve at this point because of the variants and low vaccination rates,” Kiger said.
+“What we’re trying to achieve now is ... a lower hospitalization rate, low morbidity/mortality rates and ... getting out of our current threat level and ... less community spread.”

 Since Texas expanded COVID-19 vaccine eligibility in mid-May to include everyone age 12 and older, HCPH has been making vaccines more accessible to its more than 4.7 million residents by establishing mass vaccination sites, mobile vaccination sites through community partnerships and a COVID-19 vaccine hotline.

-“As we’ve seen more providers come online, we were able to shift our focus to ... ‘vaccine deserts’ where we didn’t have a lot of accessibility to vaccines,” Kiger said.
+“As we’ve seen more providers come online, we were able to kind of shift our focus to ... ‘vaccine deserts’ where we didn’t have a lot of accessibility to vaccines,” Kiger said.

-Simultaneously, the delta variant began spreading throughout the Greater Houston area over the summer, causing Harris County to raise its COVID-19 threat level Aug.
-5 back to red, signifying a severe and uncontrolled level of the virus.
-At the time, Harris County had over 20,000 active COVID-19 cases and a testing positivity rate of over 15%.
+As a result, Harris County raised its coronavirus threat level back to red Aug.
+5, signifying a severe and uncontrolled level of the virus in the community.
+At the time, Harris County had over 20,000 actives cases of COVID-19 and a testing positivity rate of over 15%.

-While the U.S. Food and Drug Administration issued formal approval of Pfizer’s COVID-19 vaccine Aug.
-23, Cole said the change in demand for vaccines has been minuscule.
+While the U.S. Food and Drug Administration issued formal approval of Pfizer’s vaccine Aug.
+23, Kiger said the change in demand for vaccines has been minuscule.

 In hopes of driving up vaccination rates, HCPH launched a pair of incentive programs this summer.

-In May, county officials launched a 10-week scholarship program during which a $5,000 scholarship was awarded each week to a student who received his or her vaccine from a HCPH site.
-To date, Kiger said HCPH has vaccinated more than 25,000 residents under the age of 18, which she said can be partially attributed to the scholarship program.
+In May, county officials launched a 10-week scholarship program, during which a $5,000 scholarship was awarded each week to a student who received a vaccine from a HCPH site.
+Kiger said HCPH has vaccinated more than 25,000 residents under age 18, which she said can be partially attributed to the scholarship program.

 In the same spirit, HCPH launched a second incentive program Aug.
-17 in which anyone who received a COVID-19 vaccine at a HCPH site through Aug.
+17, in which anyone who received a vaccine at a HCPH site through Aug.
 31 would receive $100.
-Citing a 706% increase in daily vaccinations, county officials expanded the program to include all medical providers in Harris County.
-The program was later extended to run through Sept.
+Citing a 706% increase in daily vaccinations, county officials later expanded the program to include all medical providers countywide.
+The program was further extended to run through Sept.
 14.

-With Pfizer’s third dose—a vaccine booster shot available to some patients eight months after full vaccination—coming down the pipeline, county officials and local health care providers are gearing up for another spike in demand this fall.
+With Pfizer’s third dose—a vaccine booster shot available to some patients eight months after full vaccination—coming down the pipeline, county officials are gearing up for another spike in demand this fall.

 “We’re able to see within our database which patients who got their first and second dose from us will be due for their dose, and so we’re planning appropriately for that,” Kiger said.